MicrosoftDocs/biztalk-docs/biztalk/core/how-to-recover-the-bam-portal.md

 ---
 description: "Learn more about: How to Recover the BAM Portal"
-title: "How to Recover the BAM Portal | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Recover the BAM Portal" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: f2a5df99-6d03-4f1f-8540-1700d3a0b9db
-caps.latest.revision: 21
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Recover the BAM Portal
 If you are using Business Activity Monitoring (BAM), you must recover the BAM portal as a part of recovering your [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
 If you are not using BAM, this procedure is optional.